[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-D’Angelo Russell Max Christie Caleb Martin P.J.
+Ryan Nembhard Max Christie Cooper Flagg P.J.
 Washington Daniel Gafford

 Denver Nuggets